ZachBeta/DOOM.rb/WORKLOGS.md

 - [x] Added player movement controls

 ## Now
+- [ ] swap out rspec for minitest - the less magic and metaprogramming the better
+- [ ] controls are inverted for strafing
 - [ ] Add collision detection with walls
 - [ ] Implement texture mapping for walls
 - [ ] Add simple HUD elements